 - Safety.
 Dynjandi is a protected natural monument, so it’s important to respect the environment and stay on the paths to preserve the local flora.
 Furthermore, there are no guard rails, so staying within the designated areas is a must!

 - Photography.
 Photographs don’t do the falls justice and this is often because it’s hard to capture their scale!
-For that reason, try to include people in your photos to give some perspective.
+For that reason, try to include people in your photos to give some perspective (see also our travel photography tips).
 Of course, a video is a great option too.
 If you have a tripod, you should definitely take it all the way up to the top.